harshsiloiya98/CS663-Assignments/assignment-1-transformations/README.md

 - Harsh Siloiya 160050011
 - Bhavesh Dhingra 160050108

-The reports for each question is put into [question_number]/reports directory in HTML format.
+The reports for each question is put into [question_number]/Report directory

-Image outputs for Q2 is put in 2/images directory.
+Image outputs for Q2 is put in 2/Report/images directory.